CeeThinwa/BTS-Continuous-Learning/book/6/api_setup.md

 print('n',result_string)
 ```

-To avoid the hassle of encrypting them decrypting the binary images, I decided to make this API
+To avoid the hassle of encrypting then decrypting the binary images, I decided to make this API
 1. Fetch directly from GitHub the image
 2. When all GitHub images are in memory, I then call the Textract service and get the result.